erica7/blockchain-workshop/03_brewnode/README.md

 }
 ```

-The test suite [test.js](/test.js) has a number of tests to exercise all the exposed members or BrewNode.
+The test suite [test.js](/test.js) has a number of tests to exercise all the exposed members of BrewNode.
 The tests are marked where you should fill them out.

 - Change to this directory and run `npm install`
 - Fill in the code in `test.js`.